 This is crucial!
 The California Family Code requires “immediate, full and accurate” disclosures.
 Both community property and separate property must be disclosed.
 Additionally, the disclosure laws also require spouses to update the disclosures when material changes occur.
 Upon request, the managing spouse MUST provide full disclosure to the other spouse of all information regarding the community property and the other spouse needs full access to information about assets and debts of the community when requested.

 The breach of fiduciary duties comes with harsh consequences.
-Failure to comply with the California Family Code, can lead to the imposition of the following:
+Failure to comply with the California Family Code, can lead to the following:

 - Monetary Sanctions